Qualification: A Level Art & Design (AQA)

 Post-18 Opportunities and Employment

-With further training or study students go into careers including, advertising, publishing, design, hair and beauty, architecture, fashion and textile industry, museums, T.V, theatre or art gallery work, amongst other areas.
+With further training or study, students go into careers including advertising, publishing, design, hair and beauty, architecture, fashion and textile industry, TV, theatre set design, museum/art gallery curation, amongst other areas.

-Whatever you choose, the study of art can help you develop transferable skills, which you can take into any career or job.
+Whatever you choose, the study of art can help you develop transferable skills, which will assist you in any and every career or job.

 If you would like more detailed information about the content of this course, please visit the Art curriculum page, where you will find curriculum maps for each year of study.